Jefferson49/RepositoryHierarchy/README.md

 + Allow users to load stored delimiter expressions from administrator.

 #### Preferences for source citations
-+ Show additional source facts (REPO, REPO:CALN, REFN, NOTE) within source citations.
++ Show additional source facts (REPO, REPO:CALN) within source citations.
++ Automatically expand repositories in source citations.
+Applies only if "Show additional source facts" is activated.
 + Directly show media objects of sources in facts and not sub-ordinated within source citations.
 + Enable copy/paste mechanism for source citations in the individual and family view.